-Finally, bring the message to our government that our society needs to improve care for those who are aging.
+Finally, bring the message to our government that our society needs to improve care for those who are ageing or suffering.
 Arrange a meeting or phone call with your provincial MLA.
-We encourage you to focus on three of the main policy recommendations made in our elder care policy report:
+We encourage you to focus on four of the main policy recommendations made in our elder care and palliative care policy reports:

 - Protect choice in long-term care and protect the right of private for-profit and non-profit care homes to exist, particularly as the provincial and federal NDP have stated that they wish to pursue a wholly public long-term care system.

-- Protect the conscience rights of all long-term care workers and long-term care institutions, such as the former Delta Hospice, if they refuse to provide euthanasia.
+- Protect the conscience rights of all long-term care and palliative care workers and institutions, such as the former Delta Hospice, if they refuse to provide euthanasia.
 Currently, religious hospices are exempt from providing euthanasia, but non-religious hospices are required to provide euthanasia.
 Ask your representative to continue to not only defend the right of faith-based institutions not to provide euthanasia but expand that exemption to any health care professional or long-term care institution that conscientiously objects to providing euthanasia.

 - Push for the introduction of a bill that designates family members as essential visitors in long-term care facilities.
 An NDP MPP proposed an excellent bill, the More Than a Visitor Act, in Ontario.
 Urge your local MLA to introduce and support similar legislation.

 - Provide palliative care beds and specialized palliative care consultation teams in every community, based on hospital and community size, to immediately increase access to and attention on palliative care.

 As always, your can use our EasyMail system to contact your MLA, or EasyLetter to write a letter to your local newspaper editor raising these points.
 But we encourage you to get creative in your messages for this campaign.
 Consider: